anandkodical/Devops-learning/Linux/README.md

     78 which uptime : to know where the command uptime is stored (all commands will be saved under bin, sbin, /usr/bin, /usr/sbin only

+**Week-03**

+    **Linux File Structure**

+    1. /etc :- Includes system configuration files.
+This includes passwd, shadow directories

+    2. /bin :- Includes all common command executable files.

+    3. /home :- contains personal directories of all users.

+    4. /root :- It's the home direcoties of root user.

+    5. /var :- Where logs and databases are stored.

+            a. /var/log/cron : Cronjob logs will be saved.

+            b. /var/log/secure : All user authentication logs will be there.

+            c. /var/log/messages : General OS related logs will be written here.

+            d. /var/log/dmesg : logs related to external applications will be saved.

+            e. /var/log/boot.log : Checked whether all processes got started while boot so that we can troubleshoot if any issues.

+    6. /tmp :- All temporary files created by all users will be saved.

+    7. /dev : Contains device information files such as HDD, sound devices etc.